‘Teen Mom 2’ Star Leah Messer Drops Bombshell, Reveals Her Kids Want Her To Be With Jeremy Calvert

 Of course, Leah’s kids aren’t the only ones that want to see Leah and Jeremy get back together.
 Fans have been hoping the two would reconcile ever since Leah started posting photos of the two together on social media.

 As previously reported by The Inquisitr, Leah dropped another bombshell when she tweeted that the rumors “are true.”
 Of course, she didn’t go into detail about what rumors were true.
-Some fans took note of the blue heart that Leah tweeted and thought that perhaps she was hinting at the gender of her sister Victoria’s third baby.
+Some fans took note of the blue heart that Leah tweeted and thought that perhaps she was hinting at the gender of Victoria’s third baby.

-As previously reported by The Inquisitr, Leah’s sister Victoria is pregnant with her third child.
+As previously reported by The Inquisitr, Leah’s sister is pregnant with her third child.
 Reportedly, the father of her baby is a man she met while on vacation in Costa Rica.
 The pregnancy is supposed to be a large part of Leah’s storyline this season on Teen Mom 2.

 New episodes of Teen Mom 2 are currently airing on MTV.
-Fans can tune in Tuesday night to catch up with Leah Messer and Kailyn Lowry on their trip to Costa Rica as well as the rest of the cast including Chelsea Houska, Briana DeJesus, and Jade Cline.
+Fans can tune in Tuesday night to catch up with Leah Messer and Kailyn Lowry on their trip to Costa Rica as well as the rest of the cast, including Chelsea Houska, Briana DeJesus, and Jade Cline.